HOW TO BECOME A CALM PARENT

 Maybe it’s a passing thought at 3 am when you’re holding a screaming baby and it flits across your brain ‘I’m actually close to throwing my child across the room.”
 It’s horrifying and you wonder how it could even happen.

-Or, maybe, the dark side of you rears its ugly head when you are at the end of your already frayed rope and Timmy and Jane have been fighting all morning and you lose it.
-Not just a ‘stop it!’ or ‘be quiet!’ but a full blown ‘can’t you two shut up, I can’t stand it anymore, SHUT THE HELL UP!’
+Or, maybe, the dark side of you rears its ugly head when you are at the end of your already frayed rope and your kids have been fighting all morning and you lose it.
+Not just a ‘stop it!’ or ‘be quiet!’ but a full blown ‘can’t you two shut up, I can’t stand it anymore, SHUT UP!’

 It leaves you wondering who you are.
 And sometimes, I’ve even wished I’d never had kids so I didn’t have to see that ugly side of myself.